What is an Inpatient Program?

 Farnum North | Webster Place & Ray House

 Holy Cross Rd.
 Franklin, NH 03235

 First, Clients enter the program through our admissions program, Open Access.
 Open Access Assessments are conducted by skilled clinicians to determine the appropriate placement and level of care for the client.
 This is a walk-in service with locations in both Manchester, NH, and Franklin, NH

 Once the Inpatient Program is recommended as the appropriate level of care, the client will be assigned to one of the three locations listed above.

-Our Inpatient Packing Checklist lists hat the client needs upon admissions, things to bring for their short-term stay and forbidden items.
+Our Inpatient Packing Checklist lists that the client needs upon admissions, things to bring for their short-term stay and items to leave at home.

 What to Expect

 Our residential clients learn about their own innate capacity for health, insight, and happiness during their stay.
 We incorporate The Three Principles of Mind, Thought, and Consciousness into our program to assist clients in accessing a healthier perspective on life, allowing them to leave their past behind.
 To learn more about Our Philosophy at Farnum, click here.

 Throughout the day residential clients participate in Health Realization and Three Principal focused group counseling and other recovery programs & activities.
 Our inpatient facilities provide clients with three nutritious meals a day, prepared our in-house team of chefs.
 When our clients aren’t in recovery programs they enjoy socializing, meditating, gardening, participating in recreational sports, and other fun and productive activities during their free time.
 We offer a variety of activities both on and off campus.
 To learn more about the features and activities offered at each inpatient location click here.